shaik1002/biggitlabbomb/doc/development/database/avoiding_downtime_in_migrations.md

 ## Changing column constraints

 Adding or removing a `NOT NULL` clause (or another constraint) can typically be done without requiring downtime.
-Adding a `NOT NULL` contraint requires that any application changes are deployed _first_, so it should happen in a post-deployment migration.
+However, this does require that any application changes are deployed _first_.
+Thus, changing the constraints of a column should happen in a post-deployment migration.
-In contrary removing a `NOT NULL` contraint should be done in a regular migration.
-This way any code which insers `NULL` values can safely run for the column.

 Avoid using `change_column` as it produces an inefficient query because it re-defines the whole column type.